 Yale provides a number of academic support programs to supplement class instruction and to strengthen commonly used skills.
 Students at every level of ability take advantage of these programs, which are described below.

-The Yale College Writing Center, located at 35 Broadway, oversees several programs that can help students improve their writing.
+The Yale College Writing Center, a unit of the Center for Teaching and Learning, oversees several programs that can help students improve their writing.
 The Center provides a Bass Writing Tutor in each residential college to help with individual essays.
 Bass tutors work with students on any type of writing—from course papers to senior essays to fellowship applications—and at any stage of development, from initial notes to a near-finished draft.
 Each tutor is available for approximately ten hours a week and usually meets with students by appointment on a one-to-one basis.

 Another program, called the Writing Partners, offers drop-in help with writing at the Center itself.
 Writing Partners are graduate students and advanced undergraduates selected both for their writing skills and for their ability to talk about writing.
 They can give feedback at any point in the writing process, from brainstorming to final revision.
 Both the Bass tutors and the Writing Partners help with writing in all disciplines, and provide tutoring for students who are writing in English as a second language.

 Early planning is critical to successful accommodations.
-New students who need housing accommodations should complete the standard online housing form for incoming freshmen and send or fax supporting medical documentation to the Resource Office by May 17, 2013.
+New students who need housing accommodations should complete the standard online housing form for incoming freshmen and send or fax supporting medical documentation to the Resource Office by mid-May.
 The documentation should explain why and what housing arrangements need to be considered.
-Students requesting accommodations related to academic disabilities should contact the Resource Office by June 28, 2013.
+Students requesting accommodations related to academic disabilities should contact the Resource Office by June 30, 2015.
 Students are required to contact the Resource Office at the beginning of every term for class accommodations.

 The Resource Office on Disabilities is located at 35 Broadway (rear entrance), Room 222.
 The office is open Monday through Friday from 8.30 a.m. to 4.30 p.m.
 An appointment is advised.